tropiano/tropianhs/_posts/2025-03-03-february-report.md

 ## [Soccrbets][soccrbets]

-Lots of work on it, I kept improving automations and publishing **new articles**.
+Lots of work on it.
+I keep improving automation and publishing articles on the blog and on Telegram.
+I renewed the domain and now I am  My  I kept improving automations and publishing **new articles**.
 I also tried to automate the Reddit posting, so now I am now able to fire a script that auto-posts the latest suggested bets when needed.
 I also published a 2-parts analytics article, and a couple of new videos on my personal YT channel.
 January sales are not as good as December, but I think these videos are still contributing to **bring more visitors** to my books on Gumroad and Amazon.
 I should see the effect on sales in the next weeks.

 I have got now **30 subscribers on my YT channel** and the subscribers on the TG channel grew up to 31.